rock-core/rock-and-syskit/source/index.html.md

 the basics and principles of a Rock-Syskit system can be followed with basic programming knowledge.

-A Rock newcomer should read this documentation sequentially.
-Tutorials and examples are mixed with more detailed descriptions, with an aim at being progressive.

 <div class="alert alert-warning" role="alert">
 As of today (June 2017), not all the software used in this guide has reached Rock mainline repositories.
 For this reason, one needs to start using the